For email, add @a2schools.org

 Katy SandersonRecords Clerk, Scheduling and CR Secretaryemail: sandersk

-Jeri SchneiderLibrary Teacheremail: schneidjJeri is the Library Teacher at Community.
+Jeri SchneiderSchool Librarianemail: schneidjJeri is the librarian at Community.
 Her love affair with libraries began in 1986 when, while studying history, she became a clerk/driver of the bookmobile for the Ann Arbor Public Library.
-Since then she has completed a Master's in the Science of Information and teaching certification from U of M. In addition to running the library media center, promoting reading, and teaching information skills, she advises Book Club.
+Since then she has earned teaching certification and a Master's in the Science of Information from U of M. In addition to running the library, promoting reading, and teaching information skills, she advises Book Club.
 Away from work, Jeri enjoys hanging out with friends and family, reading, running, biking, canoeing, and teaching vegan cooking classes.
 Her current favorite quote is: "You miss 100% of the shots you don't take."
 (Wayne Gretzky)

 Kim TehranipourTeaching Assistantemail: tehranik